 Research and development tax credit calculation

 Since 1 April 2015, the SME tax credit has been 230% of eligible costs.
-You set this ?enhanced expenditure' against your taxable income.
+A lower rate of 186% applies for costs incurred from 1 April 2023 onwards.
+You set this 'enhanced expenditure' against your taxable income.
 How much this is worth to you depends on whether your company is profitable or loss-making.

 For a profitable company, with £100,000 of eligible costs: